The Playroom (2013 video game): AR Studio

 Japan Studio created free DLC content, titled AR Studio, which, when used in conjunction with the PlayStation App, adds many features to help aspiring streamers set the stage for their own unique talk show.
 A few included features are: colored smoke that comes out of the Dualshock 4 by pressing the touchpad, up to 3 different colored spotlights, a variety of screen filters, and a handful of virtual masks the streamer can put over their face.

 The Playroom VR

-A virtual reality game, entitled The Playroom VR was released in October 2016.
+A virtual reality game, titled The Playroom VR, was released in October of 2016.
 It contains a series of asymmetrical multiplayer minigames to demonstrate the features of PlayStation VR (running on the PlayStation 4).
 It comes free with the VR headset and contains six minigames: Cat and Mouse, Monster Escape, Wanted, Toy Wars, Ghost House, and Robots Rescue.
 The Playroom VR received "generally favorable reviews" according to review aggregator Metacritic based on six critic reviews.
 Simon Fitzgerald of Push Square called it a "good collection of couch co-op mini-games that demonstrate the capabilities of the VR headset superbly.
-Although a few of the games you'll play once and never touch again, Robots Rescue is a standout experience that you'll wish was a fully-fledged game in itself."
+Although a few of the games you'll play once and never touch again, Robots Rescue is a standout experience that you'll wish was a fully-fledged game in itself".
+Robots Rescue would later be made into a fully-fledged game called Astro Bot Rescue Mission.

+Differently of the previous, non-VR version, The Playroom VR is compatible with PlayStation 5.